CS-1400/CS-1400.github.io/_pages/functions.md

-## Built in functions
+## Built-in Functions
-Below is a table of functions we'll learn and use in CS-1030.
-For a full list of built-in functions, refer to the [Python Docs](https://docs.python.org/3/library/functions.html)
+Below is a table of functions we'll learn and use most in CS-1030.

 | Function 	| Description 	| Argument(s) 	| Return  |
 |-	|-	|-	|- |